ElaoInfra/ansible-role-hugo/README.md

 # Ansible Role: Hugo

-This role will assume the setup the static site generator: Hugo (http://gohugo.io/)
+This role will assume the setup of the static site generator Hugo (http://gohugo.io/)

-It's part of the ELAO Ansible Stack but can be used as a stand alone component for usecase chekout [Manalas project](http://manalas.com).
+It's part of the ELAO Ansible Stack but can be used as a stand alone component for use case please refer to [Manalas project](http://manalas.com).

 ## Requirements